Cydral/ERNIE/models/README.md

   - Model A (Memorization): Typically achieves near-perfect reproduction of learned passages.
   - Model B (Generation): Performance varies.
 Check the 'relevance score' in the test output for an indication of how well it captures Shakespeare's style and vocabulary.

 We continue to refine these models to improve ERNIE's language understanding and generation capabilities.
-Stay tuned for updates!